all-of-us/workbench-terraform-modules/TERRAFORM_QUICKSTART.md

 ## Installation
 For the work so far, I've used the [Terraform CLI](https://www.terraform.io/docs/cli-index.html), which has the  advantage of not costing money or requiring an email registration.
-On the mac, `brew inistall terraform` is pretty much all it takes.
+On the mac, `brew install terraform` is pretty much all it takes.

 Terraform works by keeping state  on the local filesystem for evaluating diffs and staging changes.
 Primary files for users to author and check in to source control are: